VincentToups/emacs-utils/monads.md

               (list+/- 3))
             0) ; -> (4 2 -2 -4)

-Which is a pretty common pattern.  `List+/-` produces a parameterized monadic function which we customize to our needs as we go.
+Which is a pretty common pattern.  `List+/-` produces a parametrized monadic function which we customize to our needs as we go.
 `List-func-compose` captures the essence of the list monad, but its not in its usual form.
 We'll come to that in a bit.